jasonsnider/JSC-Installer/README.md

-# The Parbake Project (Installer)
+# JSC (Installer)

-A git based installer and maintenance shell for The Parbake Project.
-This shell will allow you to install a default or custom varriant of The Parbake Project.
+A git based installer and maintenance shell for JSC.
+This shell will allow you to install a default or custom varriant of JSC.

 ## Configuration
 The sample configuration file is named config.default.
 Copy this to a file named config and set the proper configuration values.

 ````
-PROJECT_PATH="/var/www/parbake.org" #Path to the project, the folder into which the app directory will be deployed
+PROJECT_PATH="/var/www/jsc.org" #Path to the project, the folder into which the app directory will be deployed
 APACHE_PROCESS="www-data" #Apache process, probably www-data
 USER="user" #probably the user name you used to log on to this machine with
 AS='sudo' #sudo or root depending on the OS Ubuntu would probably be sudo, Debian would probably be root